 If one has to understand the basic building blocks of PMP success, there are just two you need to get your PMP certificate –

 1. Find your ’emotional’ reason to get PMP

 PMP journey can be hard and a long one for many.
 Based on my interaction with several hundred PMPs I see the main reason for the delay is the lost study momentum.
 With so much to do on our plate at work, it is natural to drop the lesser priority tasks.
-And that exactly what PMP turns out to be – lesser priority – when we don’t have a strong reason to get it done.
+And that is exactly what PMP turns out to be – a lesser priority – when we don’t have a strong reason to get it done.

 Tying the need for PMP to an emotional reason is one of the ways to make sure that it gets higher priority.
 Here’s how to figure out the emotional reason –